 Knowing how to put a back tire on a mountain bike is important for every mountain biker.
 Tires are the only bike part that contacts the ground.
-And putting a back tire is always trickier than putting the front tire because of the cogs!
+And putting a back tire is always trickier than the front tire because of the cogs!

 You need to know how to fix your bike and not just ride it!